VaultScholars/todo-app-fearonhale-jm/README.md

 ## What You'll Build

-This TODO app allows users to add tasks, mark them as complete, delete them, and persist data using localStorage.
+This TODO app allows users to add tasks, mark them as complete, delete them, and persist data using localStorage (means storing information in a user's web browser so that it remains available even after the user closes the browser window, the tab, or restarts their computer).
 The interface includes a form for new tasks and a list that updates dynamically.

 ## Getting Started